The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Introduction

 \subsection{Partial waves, unitarity, phase shifts and the eikonal phase}

 For later convenience, let us recall how the $ 2 \to 2$ scattering amplitude can be decomposed into partial waves by expressing it in terms of angular momentum eigenstates, and how unitarity holds for each partial wave.
 For simplicity we will discuss the procedure in $D=4$ although generalization to arbitrary $D$ is straightforward (see for instance~\cite{Muzinich:1987in,Giddings:2009gj}).
+We shall also focus on scalar massive particles, see e.g.~\cite{Bellazzini:2022wzv,Buric:2023ykg} for generalizations to the spinning case.

 Let us start from the $S$-matrix element obtained in \eqref{Scmangles} by factoring out the motion of the center of mass, which we may regard as the definition of the ``reduced'' $S$ and $T$ operators in this frame,